wild camels walking in the desert

 Does It Hurt Camels to Eat Cactus?

-Despite these adaptations, eating cacti is not a completely painless experience for camels.
-The thorns still prick their mouths and sometimes embed in the soft tissue around their lips.
 However, camels have a high pain tolerance and have adapted to endure minor discomfort in exchange for a tasty food and water source in arid regions.
 While they have evolved to eat cacti, there are still potential risks.
 In some cases, cactus spines can even become lodged in their mouths or faces, requiring intervention from herders.

-Many camels are observed to nibble at cactus pads to remove as many spines as possible before eating them.
+Many camels nibble at cactus pads to remove as many spines as possible before eating them.
 Herders sometimes burn off the spines of cacti before feeding them to domesticated camels to prevent unnecessary injury.
 In the wild, however, camels accept the occasional sting in favor of staying hydrated and nourished.

 How Do Camels Digest Cacti?

 Camels are pseudo-ruminants.
-This means they have an odd, multi-chambered stomach that allows them to digest tough plant material efficiently, though they do not have a four-chambered stomach like true ruminants such as cows.
+This means they have an odd, multi-chambered stomach that allows them to digest plant material efficiently, though they do not have a four-chambered stomach like true ruminants such as cows.

 Their stomachs are composed of three chambers instead of four.
 Unlike true ruminants, they have an enlarged cecum — a pouch located at the beginning of the large intestine — where symbiotic microorganisms ferment and break down tough desert vegetation.